Comedian Interview Kate Wolff at The New York Comedy Club East Village

 I just go with it.
 I’ve learned that if you panic, the audience immediately smells blood in the water.
 So, I just roll with it and play with the silence.
 If it’s a super obvious “bomb” I call it out.
 If not, I just keep going.
 Kind of like life!

-16. What made you decide to be a comedian?
-Were you born funny?
+16. What made Kate Wolff decide to be a comedian?
+Were she born funny?

 17. When can people see it?